How To Position Security Cameras In 4 Key Ways

 It can be overwhelming to decide how to position home security cameras.
 Not sure where to start?
 Arlo has got you covered.
 The best placement for your Arlo camera depends on a few key factors, including the style of your home, the type of environment you want to protect, and how expansive your property is.

 Effectively placing your home security camera can improve motion capture capabilities, video capture, and even amp up your signal strength.
 A security camera is only as strong as where you position it.
 Here are a few camera positioning tips you should keep in mind:

 When installing security cameras, it’s essential to get a comprehensive field of view free of blind spots.
 A “blind spot” is any area that isn’t within view of a camera.
 Much like you’d check your blind spot when merging onto the highway, every surveillance system should have a complete view of your front and side doors.

-It is recommended that you place your cameras high enough to avoid tampering but not so high that you miss out on crucial details.
-Also, because corners give wider vantage points, you can utilize proper camera positioning to cover more ground with fewer cameras.
+We recommend placing your cameras high enough to not be tampered with, but not so high that you miss out on crucial details.
+Since corners give a wider range of vantage points, place indoor security cameras and outdoor cameras in corners to cover more ground — with fewer cameras.

-Indoor cameras work in tandem with outdoor cameras to offer maximum home security.
-From monitoring pet sitters and babysitters to watching elderly parents or keeping tabs on people working around your home, indoor security cameras can be good for your nerves and safety.
+From monitoring pet sitters and babysitters to keeping tabs on elderly parents, indoor cameras complement outdoor cameras for maximum security.
 Consider placing cameras in the following areas: